 When looking for long-term care or short-term recovery services, it’s important to understand what is and isn’t covered, and what forms of payment your provider will accept.

 A.G.
-Rhodes provides service and care to anyone regardless of race, creed, sex or national origin.
+Rhodes provides service and care to anyone regardless of race, creed, sex, national origin, sexual orientation and/or gender identity.
 We accept Medicare, Medicaid, private insurance and private pay resources.
 The coverage of services and costs will vary based on your payer source’s rules, guidelines and eligibility requirements.

 Below is a brief overview of the payment sources that A.G.
 Rhodes accepts and some of the services covered, but you should contact your payer source for more information specific to your situation and coverage plan.